mykelalvis/FT/Traveller/WORKING/Mongoose/Adventure Class Ships.md

-The shadow trader is an extremely specialised modification to the standard far trader and is almost never converted from an existing hull, being purpose- built instead.
+The shadow trader is an extremely specialised modification to the standard far trader and is almost never converted from an existing hull, being purpose-built instead.
 Designed to slip past pirates and hostile navy craft alike, only governments and criminal